UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS7/ps7-emo.md

     ## F-statistic: 281.9 on 6 and 537 DF,  p-value: < 2.2e-16

 ![](ps7-emo_files/figure-markdown_github/college_train70_residuals_plot-1.png)

-1. Split the data into a training set and a test set.
-2. Estimate an OLS model on the training data, using out-of-state tuition (`Outstate`) as the response variable and the other six variables as the predictors.
-Interpret the results and explain your findings, using appropriate techniques (tables, graphs, statistical tests, etc.).
-3. Estimate a GAM on the training data, using out-of-state tuition (`Outstate`) as the response variable and the other six variables as the predictors.
-You can select any non-linear method (or linear) presented in the readings or in-class to fit each variable.
-Plot the results, and explain your findings.
-Interpret the results and explain your findings, using appropriate techniques (tables, graphs, statistical tests, etc.).
-4. Use the test set to evaluate the model fit of the estimated OLS and GAM models, and explain the results obtained.
-5. For which variables, if any, is there evidence of a non-linear relationship with the response?[3]

 ``` r
 college_gam = gam(Outstate ~ PrivateRC + bs(Room.Board, df = 5) + bs(PhD, df=5) + bs(perc.alumni,df=5) + I(Expend) + I(Expend ** 2) + I(Expend ** 3) + I(Expend **4) + I(Expend ** 5) + bs(Grad.Rate,df=5), data = college_train70)#df2)